nathanc7278/cs35L-W25/Notes/Little Languages and Scripting.md

 `?<=P` positive lookbehind, matches if the pattern `P` occurs behind in the line.

-`?<!P` negative lookahead, matches if the pattern `P` does not occur ahead in the line.
+`?<!P` negative lookbehind, matches if the pattern `P` does not occur ahead in the line.

 **Distributive Law:** `P(Q|R) == (PQ|PR)`